InfinitumForm/serbian-transliteration/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Fixed problem with redirection
+* Added cache control for the transliteration (enabled by default)
+* Added support for the WP cache
+* Added support for the W3 Total Cache
+* Added support for the WP Fastest Cache

 = 1.2.1 =
 * Fixed issue with translating permalink in other (non-Cyrillic) languages
 * Improved PHP code and fixed bugs